jorgegv/rage1/doc/DATAGEN.md

   going in all direction or the other.
 * `SEQUENCE`: (optional) defines an animation sequence for a sprite.
   Sequences can be changed at different times during the sprite lifecycle.
   More than one sequence can be defined.
-If no sequences are defined and the sprite has FRAMES > 1, a default 'Main' sequence is defined with all frames in order.
+There is always a default 'Main' sequence (even if it onoy has one frame), with all frames in order.
+This name is reserved, and no 'Main' sequence should be defined in user data.
   Arguments:
   * `NAME`: the name for the sequence
   * `FRAMES`: the sequence of frames, comma separated (no spaces).
 Frames are numbered starting at 0 (e.g. FRAMES=0,1,2,3)